ToonKling/PaCP-2/README.md

-# PaCP Project
+# PaCP Project Group 2

+## Setup

+To setup the project, run

+> pip install -r requirements.txt

+## Run

 To run evaluate one file with traces, use

+> ./trace_reader.py ./races_traces/barrier1.txt --find-all --draw-graph

+or

-> python3 trace_reader.py path/to/file --find_all
+> python3 ./races_traces/barrier1.txt --find-all --draw-graph

-if optional argument --find_all is not supplied, the algorithm will return only the first Datarace
+If the optional argument --find-all is not supplied, the algorithm will return only the first Datarace If the optional argument --draw-graph is not supplied, no graph will be drawn of the execution trace.

+Alternatively, use any of the other traces provided in the `./races_traces/` folder.

+## Tests

 To run all tests, use
 > pytest

+## What is inside this repo?

+The main script we use is `./trace_reader.py`.
+It will find the data races for a given trace.
+For unittesting we use `test_trace_reader.py`.

+We have stored example traces, together with the C/C++ programs used to generate them in `./races_traces/`.

+For example, `loops.cpp` was used to generate traces in `loop1.txt` and `loops2.txt`.
+Since compilation and trace generation requires the C11tester project, we provide no instructions on generating new traces.